mjordan/islandora_restricted_datastreams/README.md

 ## Configuration and usage

 Enable this module as you would any other, and configure it at `admin/islandora/tools/islandora_restricted_datastreams`.
-Settings that you will want to configure include the list of datastream IDs to restrict and the list of which roles should be granted access to those datastreams.

 ## Discoverability of restricted datastreams

 Most Islandora sites index the content of all text and XML datastreams by default.
-For example, sites that use the [DGI Basic Solr Configs](https://github.com/discoverygarden/basic-solr-config) do this by calling the following XSLT stylesheets from within `foxmlToSolr.xslt`:
+For example, sites that use the [DGI Basic Solr Configs](https://github.com/discoverygarden/basic-solr-config) do this by having GSearch call the following XSLT stylesheets from within `foxmlToSolr.xslt`:

 * `XML_text_nodes_to_solr.xslt`
 * `text_to_solr.xslt`

-The implication of this is if your restricted datastreams are indexed by these two stylesheets, or by any other stylesheets are used by GSearch, searches performed by all users can find objects with restricted datastreams.
-So even if the user cannot view the content of a datastream, their searches may find objects because of hits in the content of those datastreams.
+The implication of this is if your restricted datastreams are indexed by these two stylesheets or by any other stylesheets are used by GSearch, searches performed by all users can potentially find objects with restricted datastreams.
+So even if the user cannot view the content of a datastream, their searches may find objects because of hits in the content of the restricted datastreams.

 Site admins have several options for dealing with this: